 - Think about the health of your gut (your microbiome).
 From my experience, a lot of skin issues can be traced back to the gut.
 Introducing good bacteria from probiotic supplements or food sources (such as apple cider vinegar, sauerkraut, kimchi, yoghurt, and kombucha) can do wonders for your skin and health.

-- Use the same products year round.
+- Use the same products year-round.
 In the warmer months, it’s best to switch oil-based serums and heavy creams for lighter options (like hyaluronic and water-based formulas).
 Anything heavy we put on our skin during sweaty days will only sit on top and cause congestion.

 - Use too many active ingredients in your daily regime.
-I treat a lot of sensitised skin types that are affected by too many actives.
+I treat a lot of sensitized skin types that are affected by too many actives.
 Don’t overdo it.
 If you’re using an enzyme-based cleanser, vitamin C in the morning, and retinol at night, this is like a mini-peel every day.
 Switch it up to every second day.

 - Use any old facial sunscreen.
 Make sure it is zinc-based, so it completely blocks all UV (UVA and UVB) rays.